dbc60/blog/content/note/basic-html.rst

 List Elements
 =============

-There are unordered lists ordered lists.
+There are three different kinds of lists.
+THere are unordered, ordered, and description lists.
 Here's an unordered list.

 .. code-block:: html